Glandulicactus uncinatus: Taxonomy

 The species was first described as Echinocactus uncinatus by Ludwig Georg Karl Pfeiffer in 1848.
 The specific epithet "uncinatus" comes from Latin, meaning "hooked," referring to the hook-shaped central thorns of the species.
 Nathaniel Lord Britton and Joseph Nelson Rose moved the species to the genus Ferocactus in 1922.
+This species was moved to the genus Glandulicactus by Curt Backeberg.